Myrddin-Wyllt/DarkIce/README.md

 ======================
 Download
 Extract
-Copy extracted DarkIce folder to ~/.themes
+Copy extracted DarkIce folder to /usr/share/themes

 Gecko-based Browser Compatibility:
 ===============================
-*NOTE: For DarkIce versions >1.2, you should overwrite the old userContent.css Copy the userContent.css file inside the theme directory into your browser's chrome directory.
+Copy the userContent.css file inside the theme directory into your browser's chrome directory.
 If your browser's profile directory is missing the chrome subdirectory, create it and put the userContent.css file in there.